jmeinlschmidt/jmeinlschmidt/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Jakub (庫布).
 I am a front-end engineer with 7+ years of experience.
 Mostly focused on Angular and TypeScript development.
-I enjoy working with technologies such as RxJS for reactive programming, Nx Workspace, NgRx or Elf.
+I enjoy working with technologies such as RxJS for reactive programming, NgRx or Elf for state management and Nx Workspace for large-scale applications.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/)
 - 💬 I write about Angular, visit my [blog](https://blog.jakb.cz/)!